SaxySam/Git_Instructions/README.md

 > Include this file in the root directory of your repository for quick access

-* **Disclaimer**: This is by no means an expansive list, however should get you started using git and solving some of the most common problems encountered.
+* **Disclaimer**: This is by no means an exhaustive list; however, it should get you started using git and solving some of the most common problems encountered.

 ---

 **To view this file properly, please open it in a Markdown format file viewer, such as [*Obsidian*](https://obsidian.md/).
 An *online Markdown file viewer* can be [found here](https://markdownlivepreview.com/), and an *extension for Visual Studio Code* can be [found here](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).**
+* **GitHub** and **GitLab** both have built-in Markdown previews for files named "README.md"; however, both use the custom *GitHub Flavoured Markdown* (GFM) variant of the markdown format, and as such, some links and extra visibility elements may not function correctly.

 ---